Some history

 My wish is to give a feeling of peace and serenity, suggested by the earth colors, the warm tones (dark honey, dark hazelnut, chestnut…), the burnt wood, the bronze green, the chocolate colors…

-“My commitment to a better world: Consume the minimum and give a long life to quality objects.
-I firmly believe in the importance of consuming the less the better.
-It is an act of responsibility to give quality objects, fabrics a long durable life.
-By acquiring my creations made from vintage hemp and natural fibers, you contribute as well to save everyday a little our planet.
-It is more than ever a necessity.
-Stop consuming industrial products, made who knows where and by who.
-Please value with me artisan work, defend the necessary times of creation, avoiding the rush and mass production, and therefore defend with me a sustainable business model committed to our environment and the love of nature.”
+“My commitment to a better world: Consume minimally and give a long life to quality objects.
+I firmly believe in the importance of consuming less and valuing what we have.
+It is an act of responsibility to ensure that quality objects and fabrics have a durable life.
+By acquiring my creations made from vintage hemp and natural fibers, you contribute to saving our planet a little every day.
+This is more necessary than ever.